-While some claim cocoa clogs pores which result in acne, others believe that cocoa promotes circulation to your skin and actually makes your skin radiant and healthy looking.
-So, healthy or unhealthy?
+While some claim cacao clogs pores which result in acne, others believe it promotes circulation to your skin and actually makes your skin radiant and healthy-looking.
+So, cacao, is it healthy or unhealthy?

 In the Mayan culture, cocoa was “the food of the gods.”
 They used cocoa as food and as a medicine.
 In Europe, cocoa was first brought by Cortes in 1528.
 At first, it was consumed as a bitter drink and much later (17th century) it became popular when mixed with milk and sugar.

 Today, cocoa is widely cultivated in South America and West Africa and is enjoyed by old and young.

 The part of the cocoa tree part that is used is the seed.
 Cocoa is prepared by removing the seeds from their shells.
 When removed, it is fermented and then roasted.
 When cooked it gets a savory chocolate flavor.
 When processed, the outcome is cocoa powder or cocoa butter.

 Cocoa seeds are rich in theobromine (mild caffeine), tryptophan and flavonoids.
 They are recognised for their antioxidant benefits and are believed to reduce the risk of cardiovascular disease.